Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Yes.
 Hence why we’re doing this.
 That criticism goes for your kind as well.
 Your son for example requires a *vast* supply of daily calories simply to maintain his metabolism!
 If Warhorse were subjected to a prolonged survival situation he would quickly starve to death.
 Or look at Folctha itself!
 How quickly would this town collapse if we somehow became cut off from Earth?"

-"…True.
+"...True.
 That’s one of the things that worries me about Adam.
 But he’s not the norm, he’s exceptional.
 Every single member of your species is incapable of reproduction, Nofl."

 "Yes, dear.
 Which is why you are holding a document informing us of the *first* step in our plan to fix that problem."
 He gave Arés the most penetrating glare he could manage.
 "My people are many things, and I have argued for a *long* time that one of those things is foolish.
 But one thing we absolutely are *not* is stupid.
 When we think about something, we *think* about it."